ralphboadi/ralphboadi/superstore_sales_project/README.md

 #### Insights

-- Phones lead in total sales and generate solid profits.
+- Phones lead in total sales and generate solid profits
-- Copiers have the highest profit margin (0.37) despite fewer sales — a premium segment.
+- Copiers have the highest profit margin (0.37) despite fewer sales — a premium segment
-- Tables and Bookcases report negative profit, likely due to deep discounting or high cost structure.
+- Tables and Bookcases report negative profit, likely due to deep discounting or high cost structure
-- Binders and Chairs sell in high volume but operate on thinner margins.
+- Binders and Chairs sell in high volume but operate on thinner margins

 ---